Skip to main content

 npm install -g openclaw

-This takes 3–10 minutes depending on your server speed.
-If you see errors about EACCES permissions, you'll need to fix your npm prefix settings first.
+This takes 3–10 minutes.
+If you see EACCES permission errors, you need to fix your npm prefix settings first.

 Step 5: Initialize OpenClaw